munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 As you'd imagine for an algorithm designed to run on a machine that took punch cards, it's very efficient... for tracing a line between *two points*.
-But field of view is different: we need to scan the entire dungeon&mdash;or at least the part that fits on the player's screen&mdash;and calculate the visibility of *every* tile.
+But field of view is different.
+We need to scan the entire dungeon -- or at least the part that fits on the player's screen -- and calculate the visibility of *every* tile.

-You actually *can* run Bresenham a few thousand times whenever the hero moves on a modern machine, but doing that feels, well, like cheating somehow.
+You actually *can* run Bresenham a few thousand times whenever the hero moves on a modern machine, but doing that feels like cheating to me.
 Can we come up with something more efficient?

 The answer is, of course, "yes".
 (It would be a short post if it wasn't.)
 And, in fact, a lot of others have already done so.
 But, one lazy sunny Saturday